Apple Buckle

 Serving of apple buckle on a plate

-They have a sweet and moist signature taste and a buckled (indented) appearance which is where the name comes from.
-Finally, buckle recipes are crowned with a streusel topping making them even more irresistible!
+They have a sweet and moist signature taste and a buckled (indented) appearance, which is where the name comes from.
+Finally, buckle recipes are crowned with a streusel topping, which makes them even more irresistible!

 Our blueberry buckle recipe is one of the first ones we made and it was love at first bite.
 Now, let me show you how to make an apple buckle!